ga-wdi-quizzes/week-04/README.md

 Band.prototype.albums = "Every Open Eye";

-I would use a constructor function when
+I would use a constructor function when calling local variables.
+But they really work together so we use both methods as a hybrid.

-versus in this instance where I would use a prototype instead:
 ```

 ### Question #2